 What is the purpose of a title tag?

-The Hn tags will be both useful for the writer, the Internet users, but also for the natural referencing in SEO.
+Hn tags will be both useful for the writer, the internet users, but also for the natural referencing in SEO.
 The H1, H2, etc. tags structure the content by level of importance and indicate the links between the different topics.
 For example, the content of an H3 tag section is the detail of its parent H2 tag.